The Certification System#

 How Certification Works#

-Every adventurer who joins the Guild begins at the lowest certification tier.
-Advancement comes through completing sanctioned missions — each completed contract earns certificates that accumulate toward the next tier.
+Every adventurer who joins the Guild begins at Tier 1.
+Advancement comes through completing sanctioned missions — each completed contract earns Certificates that accumulate toward the next Tier.

-The total number of certificates a member has earned determines their rank.
-Certificates spent on other things — equipment, training, services — do not reduce your rank.
-The system rewards sustained effort over time, not a single impressive job.
+The total number of Certificates a member has earned determines their rank.
+Certificates spent on other things — equipment, training, services — do not reduce rank.
+The system rewards sustained effort over time.

-Rising through the tiers is not purely a matter of accumulating enough certificates, however.
-At certain thresholds, members must pass a Certification Exam — a controlled assessment conducted by Guild examiners that demonstrates the skills and judgment required for higher-tier work.
-These exams are non-lethal and supervised, but they are not easy.
-An adventurer who has coasted through low-tier missions without developing real capability will find the exam a rude correction.
+Rising through the Tiers is not purely a matter of accumulating enough Certificates, however.
+At certain thresholds, members must pass a Certification Exam — a controlled assessment conducted by Guild examiners that demonstrates the skills and judgment required for higher-Tier work.
+An adventurer who has coasted through low-Tier missions without developing real capability will find the exam a rude correction.

 Uncertified Work#